 11) Panalu’u Beach, Hawaii

 The first or many Hawaiian black sand beaches on this ranking.
 It couldn’t be another one than Panalu’u Beach, located on the Big Island of Hawaii.
 The exotic dark sandy comes from basalt and lava flooding into the ocean.
-When you see this beauty, you will feel all the journey worth it.
+When you see this beauty, you will feel all the journey is worth it.

 The beach is rocky and in some seasons of the year is dangerous to swim.
 For this reason, authorities warn tourists to stay awake.
 The downside of this natural beauty is that some endangered species exist, such as the green sea turtle, hawksbill turtle, or the Hawaiian monk seal.

 Locals are doing a titanic effort to preserve their endemic animals.
 This is why you must be respectful of the area, you are here to relax and become one with nature.

 See Related: How to Visit Barbados on a Budget